lue-bird/gmtk-2024/README.md

-## scaveling
+## tree scaler
-> scale the cave, swinging across ropes
+> scale the tree, swinging from vine to vine